jaxonpickett/go-struct-generator/README.md

 }
 ```

-Run `node go-struct-generator.js`, and capture the input from the command line or pipe stdout into a new file:
+Run `node go-struct-generator.js` and capture the output from the command line, or pipe directly into a golang file (`node go-struct-generator.js >> myStructs.go`):

 ```
 type RandomJson struct {